 Instructions to TGah Editor: Change the 4th paragraph of this subclause as follows:

 The QoS AP shall announce the EDCA parameters in selected Beacon frames and in all Probe Response and (Re)Association Response frames by the inclusion of the EDCA Parameter Set element using the information from the MIB entries in dot11ECDATable.
 If no such element is received, a STA shall use the default values for the parameters.
 The fields following the QoS Info field in the EDCA Parameter Set element shall be included in all Beacon frames occurring within two (optionally more) delivery traffic indication map (DTIM) periods following a change in AC parameters, which provides all STAs an opportunity to receive the updated EDCA parameters.
 If any associated STAs are in WNM-Sleep or using FMS, these fields should be included by the AP for as many DTIM periods as needed to exceed the longest interval any STA is expected to not receive Beacon frames.
 A QoS STA shall update its MIB values of the EDCA parameters within an interval of time equal to one beacon interval after receiving an updated EDCA parameter set.
+An S1G STA that receives an EDCA Parameter Set element shall update its MIB values of the EDCA parameters if the value of the STA Type subfield in the EDCA Parameter Set element includes the STA Type of the STA (see 10.48 (Sensor only BSS)).
 QoS STAs update the MIB attributes and store the EDCA Parameter Set update count value in the QoS Info field.
 An AP may change the EDCA access parameters by changing the EDCA Parameter Set element in the Beacon frame, Probe Response frame, and (Re)Association Response frame.
 However, the AP should change them only rarely.
 A QoS STA shall use the EDCA Parameter Set Update Count Value subfield in the QoS Capability element of all Beacon frames to determine whether the STA is using the current EDCA Parameter Values.
 If the EDCA Parameter Set update count value in the QoS Capability element is different from the value that has been stored, the QoS STA shall query the updated EDCA parameter values by sending a Probe Request frame to the AP.

+The S1G AP shall set the STA Type subfield of EDCA Parameter Set elements it transmits to:

+1 if it indicates support for Sensor type STAs2 if it indicates support for Non-Sensor type STAs

+The S1G AP may set the STA Type subfield of EDCA Parameter Set elements it transmits to any value that is less than 3 if it indicates support for both Sensor type STAs and non-Sensor type STAs as described in 10.48 (Sensor only BSS).

 9.21.2.1 Reference implementation